PdxCodeGuild/tardigrade/1 Python/labs/OOP.md

 ### Rectangle Class

 - Write a Rectangle class in Python language, allowing you to build a rectangle with length and width attributes.
-- Create a Perimeter() method to calculate the perimeter of the rectangle and a Area() method to calculate the area of ​​the rectangle.
+- Create a perimeter() method to calculate the perimeter of the rectangle and a area() method to calculate the area of ​​the rectangle.
 - Create a method display() that display the length, width, perimeter and area of an object created using an instantiation on rectangle class.
-- Create a Parallelepipede child class inheriting from the Rectangle class and with a height attribute and another Volume() method to calculate the volume of the Parallelepiped.
+- Create a Parallelepipede child class inheriting from the Rectangle class and with a height attribute and another volume() method to calculate the volume of the Parallelepiped.

 ### Person Class